kennjr/mpesa/README.md

 ## Support
 > [!IMPORTANT]
-> This was an portfolio project, meant to showcase my skills.
+> This was a portfolio project, meant to showcase my skills.

 For any support report an issue on this repository, I'll work on it and update the codebase as soon as I can.